Securitybits-io/blog.securitybits.io/content/post/2020-05-17-what-virtual-machines-am-i-running.md

 ### Grafana
 So Grafana is the last component in the TIG(V)-Stack, an its the famous frontend that all homelabbers love to show off!

+## Gameservers
+So this is a network segment where I keep "Closed Public"-servers, as in those servers that people can access if they have access.
+And as the name implies this segment is mostly for gameservers that I'd like to share access to.

+### ODA-Arma3
+4 vCPU/6GB RAM/240GB Disk
+So this is one of the first gameservers that I put up, and is a always on server for me and my friends to have our standing game nights on, as we do enjoy that "Milsim" gameplay of a ODA/SF Unit.

+### DayZ
+4 vCPU/6GB RAM/240GB Disk
+Same as the ODA-Arma3 server but this is for DayZ Standalone.

+### TakServer
+{{< image classes="fancybox center" src="/img/posts/2020/05/what-virtual-machines-am-i-running/TAK-CIV-Banner.png" title="TakServer Logo" >}}
+2 vCPU/2GB RAM/100GB Disk
+So ATAK-Civ has been one of those applications that I really wanted to try out for a long time.
+What it is, a Blue Force Tracker and information sharing app for Android and Windows.
+FreeTAKServer is built on a python3 Implementation of TakServer, which is lightweight and easy to run on much of any hardware that has pip and python.
+(Stay Tuned for a SaltStack installation script)

+### WinTAK
+2 vCPU/4GB RAM/42GB Disk
+Having the TakServer does nothing without also having clients to share the information with.
+The WinTAK server is a Windows based server where I can remote to using a VPN and have access to the TAK network wherever I go.

+### RTMP
+2 vCPU/4GB RAM/100GB Disk
+RTMP Is a "Real-Time Messaging Protocol" which I am currently using to collect and share media streams from various types of cameras and applications.
+This is a NGINX implementation as I found that was the easiest to implement and run.

+### Mumble
+2 vCPU/2GB RAM/32GB Disk
+Mumble is one of those VoIP applications that are just simple and they work.
+This is for a project I've had in my head for a while and is dedicated to radio communication using hand held PMR Radios.

 ## Malware
-Now for the fun stuff, my malware net is the most restrictive net that i have, basically only accessible from a VPN and only have a outbound monitored internet connection.
+Now for the fun stuff, my malware net is the most restrictive net that I have, basically only accessible from a VPN and only have a outbound monitored internet connection.
 This is also the Segment that have the VMs in highest rotation, for good reason.
 Its purpose is basically a safe place to detonate malware and reverse live samples.

 ### GooseFlare
 4 vCPU/8GB Ram/80GB Disk
 There's always 1-3 instances of FireEYEs Flare VM available in this net for malware research.
 If you haven't heard of [FlareVM](https://github.com/fireeye/flare-vm) it's a simple setup script for a windows VMs that contains most of all tools you'll need in order to reverse engineer a malware.
 The script is actively maintained by pull requests and FireEYE, highly recommended if you are interested in reverse engineering.